hugo-sid/hugo-blog-awesome/README.md

 The result shown above was last confirmed on September 23, 2023.
 You can check the details of the PageSpeed test at this link: [Link to the analysis](https://pagespeed.web.dev/analysis/https-hba-sid-one/uh4rm91hnj?form_factor=mobile).
 You can also do a live [PageSpeed test](https://pagespeed.web.dev/analysis?url=https://hba.sid.one/) of the [demo website](https://hba.sid.one) now.

 </details>

-> [!NOTE]
-> We have made a major renovation to this template, Now, you need to have `hugo` to be at minimum version of `v0.160.0` and above.
-New people can start using this template right away, but if you are a previous user of our template, we've written a migration guide which you can view it [here](/MIGRATION.md)

 ## Features